 Overall, the team will examine current water quality, different pH/alkalinity levels, various types and doses of corrosion inhibitors.
 From this information, engineers will determine the effect of existing and future water quality changes on the existing public and private plumbing piping materials, as well as assist the PWS in determining the best course of action to obtain an optimal corrosion control.

-Click here for more information on LCCR first-phase implementation.
+Click here for more information on LCRR first-phase implementation.